Download the Current By-Laws Here

 The meetings of the Board of Delegates shall be as follows:

-Section 4.4.1 Regular Meeting
+Section 4.4.1 Annual Meeting

-Section 4.4.2 Annual Meeting
+Section 4.4.2 Regular Meeting

-The Annual Meeting of the Board of Delegates shall be held at such time and place as may be fixed by the President in conjunction with a Conference Regional before August 1 of each year.
+The Regular Meeting of the Board of Delegates shall be held at such time and

 Section 4.4.3 Special Meetings

-Special meetings of the Conference Board of Delegates may be called by the President or by petition by fifteen (15) Delegates from at least three (3) Units.
+President or by petition by fifteen (15) Delegates from at least three (3) Units.

 Section 4.4.4 Notice of Meetings